As a postgraduate entrant, you get full access to our Career Navigators, and you will enjoy all of the support, education and training we provide.

 - For PGY1 applicants: a Rural Generalist Trainee Workshop (registration cost applicable) or other clinical skills workshop(s) as determined by the QRGP team.

-- For PGY2 and above applicants: the Toward Excellence in Rural Generalist Practice workshop (registration cost applicable) or other clinical skills workshop(s) as determined by the QRGP team.
+- For PGY2 and above applicants: the Rural Generalist Vocational Preparation Workshop (registration cost applicable) or other clinical skills workshop(s) as determined by the QRGP team.

 - By the end of PGY2:

 - Completion of at least 50% of the Urgent Care category of the ACRRM Procedural Skills Logbook;

 - Completion of a Rural and Remote Medical Education Online (RRMEO) module.

 - Note: Where the applicant will not have achieved the above requirements prior to entry into the Pathway in 2017 a plan will need to be developed with the Director of Rural Generalist Training to achieve this standard as soon as practicable.

 - Provision of a written reference from a Director of Clinical Training or other suitable medical officer outlining suitability for a rural career path.

 - Participation in a Career Planning Interview with a Director of Rural Generalist Training to discuss personal and professional considerations and goals.
 This will be undertaken at interview.